RalucaGeorgescu/IRDM/README.md

   ```

 - AdaRank
-  - Based on the implementation from RankLib, Lemur Project, the code has been run using the following rules from the command line.
+  - Based on the implementation from RankLib, Lemur Project (https://sourceforge.net/p/lemur/wiki/RankLib/), the code has been run using the following rules from the command line.
 The user has to be in the same directory with the downloaded RankLib-2.1-patched.jar library file.
 And has to have access to the MSLR-WEB10K dataset, also from the same current folder.
   ```
   java -jar RankLib-2.1-patched.jar -train MSLR-WEB10K/Fold1/train.txt -test MSLR-WEB10K/Fold1/test.txt -validate MSLR-WEB10K/Fold1/vali.txt -ranker 6 -metric2t NDCG@10 -metric2T ERR@10 -save model_fold1_NDCG.txt -noeq -max 1
   ```